 Locations where Yi Peng Festival takes place

-Mae Jo University
+Mae Jo area

-Nawat Bridge and Ping River
+Nawarat Bridge & the Ping River

-Tha Phae Gate & Old City
+Tha Phae Gate & Chiang Mai Old City

-Wat Phan Tao and Wat Lok Molee
+Wat Phan Tao & Wat Lok Moli (temple atmosphere at night)

 Lantern release – a legendary moment in the sky of Chiang Mai

 The Yi Peng Festival occurs on the full moon night of the second month in the Lanna traditional calendar.
-If you wanted to describe the Yi Peng according to the Thai calendar the Yi Peng Festival would fall on or about the full moon day of the twelfth month (or November) in the Thai lunar calendar.
+If you wanted to describe the Yi Peng Festival according to the Thai calendar the Yi Peng Festival would fall on or about the full moon day of the twelfth month (or November) in the Thai lunar calendar.

 Lantern Release ceremony